Arvii11/Swiggy_Data_Analysis/README.md

 ## Conclusion

-The analysis of Swiggy data provides valuable insights into restaurant performance and customer preferences in Hyderabad.
+The analysis of Swiggy data provides valuable insights into restaurant performance and customer preferences.
 These insights can help Swiggy and restaurant owners make data-driven decisions to improve customer satisfaction and operational efficiency.

 ## Future Work